algolia/algoliasearch-netlify/plugin/README.md

   Putting "pathPrefix: /blog" will alias `/blog` to `/`
 - `customDomain` - The custom domain that you use, if it's not possible to define it on your Netlify's settings.
   Putting "customDomain: example.com" will alias `example.com` to `<your-site-url>.netlify.app`
-- `renderJavascript` - _Default: `false`_ If true, we will use JavaScript to render your website.
+- `renderJavaScript` - _Default: `false`_ If true, we will use JavaScript to render your website.
 Useful for Single Page Applications.
   See [documentation](https://www.algolia.com/doc/api-reference/crawler/configuration/render-java-script/) to understand the implication of this option.

 Example: